The Elliott Homestead

 XtremepowerUS-1Person Post Hole Digger V-Type 55cc is relatively affordable.
 The drill bit can rotate at 170 rpm and is equipped with a centrifugal clutch.
 It can be operated by one person, is 33 pounds in weight, and is CARB/EPA certified.

-Landworks Heavy-Duty Eco-Friendly Electric Cordless Auger Head, with Lithium-Ion Battery Charger and Steel 6×30 Inches
+Landworks Heavy-Duty Eco-Friendly Electric Cordless Auger Head, With Lithium-Ion Battery Charger And Steel 6×30 Inches

 Landworks’ eco-friendly cordless electric auger caught our eye.
 It features an overload protector to prevent overheating and well-spaced handles that make it easy to use.